oystesf/DMCpy/docs/Tutorials/View3D/Viewer3D_align.rst

 Viewer 3D align
 ^^^^^^^^^^^^^^^
 To generate a UB matirx, it is convinient to use the 3D Viewer.
 We recommend to use the alignToRefs function.
 By running 3D Viewer with rlu=False, you can read of the coordinates of two reflections in Q-space.
 These coordinates and the corresponding HKL will then be used for making a UB.
 You can change the orientation of the 3D Viewer by pressing 0, 1 and 2.
+When apropriate Q-coordinates are identified, they can be used to align and plot the data in HKL, as showed in the code below.

 .. code-block:: python
    :linenos: